PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/notes/notes.md

 - All access sessions are logged and can be monitored
 - Ideal for emergency access or security-first operations

-I chose the **Basic SKU** for cost-effectiveness, as I did not need custom DNS and IP-based connection supprot.
+I chose the **Basic SKU** for cost-effectiveness, as I did not need custom DNS and IP-based connection support.

 ---